DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: Experiments

-\textbf{Impact of the Number of Reference GTs.} As shown in Figure~\ref{fig:Ablation_ReferenceGTs_PADG}, increasing the number of Reference GTs leads to consistent gains in Driving Score, Success Rate, and complex maneuvers (e.g., merging, overtaking).
+\textbf{Impact of the Number of Reference GTs.} As shown in Figure \ref{fig:Ablation_ReferenceGTs_PADG}, increasing the number of Reference GTs leads to consistent gains in Driving Score, Success Rate, and Merging.
 Performance stabilizes around 6–7 GTs, indicating that moderate reference diversity effectively enhances planning robustness and behavioral richness.